IGBB/rohu-genome/manuscript.md

 Any predicted genes with an AED above 0.47 were removed from further analysis.
 The surviving genes were functionally annotated using InterProScan (v5.47-82.0) [@doi:10.1093/bioinformatics/btu031] and BLAST+ (v2.9.0) [@doi:10.1186/1471-2105-10-421] alignments against the UniprotKB Swiss-Prot database.
 Busco (v5.2.2) [@doi:10.1093/molbev/msab199] was used to verify the completeness of both the genome and annotations against the actinopterygii_odb10 database.
+Lastly, genes spanning large gaps or completely contained within another gene on the opposite strand were removed using a custom perl script (GITHUB).

 | BioProject  | BioSample    | Run        | Instrument          | sex            | Tissue        |
 |-------------|--------------|------------|---------------------|----------------|---------------|